UdaySathwara/Crypto-Price-ETL-Pipeline/README.md

 │── logs/
 │   └── crypto_etl.log      # auto-created
 |
-│── LICANCE                 # License information for the repository │__ readme.md               # Project overview and instructions
+│__ readme.md               # Project overview and instructions

 ```

-## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.

 ---

 ## 🌟 About the Author